 Our ‘Best of Lindy’ — Songs and Videos

-There are zillions of videos to give you an idea of what Lindy Hop looks like.
+There are zillions of videos out on YouTube to give you an idea of what Lindy Hop looks like.
 Below, the initiators of Sugarspin show you some of their favourites among them.

 The first video I saw when I saw an event advertised was this video of the International Lindy Hop Championship finals.
 I think this is when I fell in love with the dance.
 Just watch and enjoy!

-The cool thing about lindy hop is that it is a social dance and that there are a lot of events you can go to, take classes and dance the night away.
+The cool thing about Lindy Hop is that it is a social dance and that there are a lot of events you can go to, take classes and dance the night away.
 At the end of the year there is a big festival in Stockholm, The Snowball.
-Last year they’ve put a live stream on where you can see people dance socially.
+Before the pandemic they’ve put a live stream on where you can see people dance socially.
 You can skip the first part to get to the band if you like.

 Per (Per Rock) and Kati (Arikoski.com), the lovely dancers in this first video, were my first Lindy teachers in Copenhagen.
 What I love about this video is that it gives you an idea of the weightlessness of dancing and the timelessness of Lindy Hop.
 A lot of Hip Hop actually evolved from moves first practiced by Charleston and tap dancers almost 100 years ago!